Back to earlier work

 Editorial product judgment

-The homepage is organized around choosing a plan, not browsing a raw database: timely picks, practical filters, and regional context.
+The guide is organized around choosing a plan this week, not browsing a raw database of everything that might exist.

 Listings keep the original source close so people can confirm times, costs, venue details, and late changes before committing.

-The product includes submission and correction paths so community input can improve the guide without pretending everything is automated.
+Submission and correction paths let community tips improve the guide without pretending listings publish automatically.

 Technical notes

-• Next.js and TypeScript app structure for event listing, detail, submit, and map surfaces
+• Next.js and TypeScript app structure for event listings, detail pages, calendar views, region pages, and submissions

-• Event data model shaped around source URL, checked language, planning notes, location confidence, and audience tags
+• Event data model shaped around source URL, checked language, planning notes, cost context, regions, and audience tags

 • Editorial workflow that can stay small while still producing useful weekly coverage

-Island Happenings is a curated guide, not an official venue calendar.
-The source link remains the final place to confirm changes before heading out.
+I built Island Happenings as a curated guide, not an official venue calendar.
+I keep the original source close so people can confirm changes before heading out.